Remotsensei/SK_training/Section2.md

 </div>

 ### Scope
-This class presents the recommended process for the delimitation of the domain area and the creation of the mesh of the two-dimensional (2D) model.
+This section presents the recommended steps to defain the 2d domain area, and set the computational mesh

 ### Goals